Forever the Sickest Kids: 2006–2009: Underdog Alma Mater

-On October 30, the band released a new single, "What Do You Want from Me".
-It was announced that the band would be releasing a new EP entitled The Weekend: Friday on November 17, including "What Do You Want from Me".
-On November 12, the entire EP was streamed on the band's MySpace profile.
-A music video for "What Do You Want from Me" was released in late December.
+2009–2011: The Weekend: Friday and self-titled album

-On December 9, the band was announced to be the supporting act for British band You Me at Six on their UK tour from March 2 to March 28, 2010.
+On October 30, 2009, the band released a new single, "What Do You Want from Me".
+The song serves as the lead single from their fourth EP The Weekend: Friday, which was released on November 17, 2009.
+On November 12, the EP was made available for streaming on the band's MySpace profile.
+The EP was originally intended to be a mini-LP, and was to be the first part of The Weekend series, with Saturday and Sunday slated for 2010.
+The EP debuted at number 107 on the US Billboard 200.
+A music video for "What Do You Want from Me" premiered on December 14, 2009, via MTV.

 On January 25, 2010, the band was featured on an episode of the MTV series Silent Library.
 In February, the compilation album Punk Goes Classic Rock was released, with the band covering "Crazy Train" by Ozzy Osbourne.
 In March, a version of "What Do You Want from Me" with slight editing of the lyrics was used in the ending credits of the film Diary of a Wimpy Kid.
+The band supported British band You Me at Six on their UK tour in March 2010.

-The band then released two prequel videos to its single and music video "She Likes (Bittersweet Love)" on its YouTube account in April.
-The official full music video was released on April 19.
-As soon as it was released, it was selected as Kerrang!s video of the week.
+The group released the EP's second single "She Likes (Bittersweet Love)" on January 14, 2010.
+The band released two teaser videos for the song on their YouTube channel in April 2010.
+The official music video was released on April 19.
+The song reached number one on Kerrang's Top 10 chart.
 The band then supported The Downtown Fiction, All Time Low, Boys Like Girls, Third Eye Blind, and LMFAO on The Bamboozle Roadshow 2010.
-Other supporting acts with the band included 3OH!3, Good Charlotte, Cartel, and Simple Plan.